LISTEN TO THIS ARTICLE

 GraphRAG is being sold as the evolution of RAG, the obvious next step everyone should adopt.
 That's wrong.
 It's a specialized architecture for use cases where relationship traversal and multi-hop reasoning matter more than retrieval speed and operational simplicity.
 Most RAG deployments don't fit that profile.

 The accuracy improvements in the papers are real but domain-specific.
-The Alzheimer's paper shows 24-point gains on multi-hop questions in a narrow scientific domain with dense relationship structure.
+The Alzheimer's paper shows meaningful gains in answer comprehensiveness on expert-level biomedical questions in a narrow scientific domain.
 That doesn't generalize to enterprise document search or customer support.
-The polymer paper shows retrieval quality improvements for domain experts asking research questions.
+The polymer paper shows a recall advantage of over 20 percentage points (0.938 vs 0.717) for domain experts asking research questions across 1,028 papers.
 That doesn't predict performance for end-users asking product questions.

 Current implementations also lack the agent integration primitives that would make GraphRAG useful for autonomous systems.
 The architecture treats retrieval as stateless, query in, context out.
 Agents need stateful exploration, working memory, and meta-reasoning about what to retrieve next.
 You'd need to build that layer yourself.